danielzgsilva/FacialClassifier/README.md

 The project will then serve locally on port 5555:
 `http://localhost:5555/`

-Work in progress:
-- Deploying the app through Heroku
-- Combatting learned biases due to imbalanced datasets
-- Adding the ability to take a picture through the app, rather than requiring an image upload
-- Increasing performance in poor lighting
+## Training details

 The underlying Convolutional Neural Network uses a pretrained Squeeze and Excitation Network (SENet), trained on VGGFace2
 -  Cao, Qiong, et al. "Vggface2: A dataset for recognising faces across pose and age."
 Automatic Face & Gesture Recognition (FG 2018), 2018 13th IEEE International Conference on.
 IEEE, 2018.

-The model was fine tuned for classification of tightly cropped facial images on the UTKFace dataset
+The model was fine tuned for classification of tightly cropped facial images using the UTKFace dataset
 - https://susanqq.github.io/UTKFace/

+**Work in progress:**
+- Deploying the app through Heroku
+- Combatting learned biases due to imbalanced datasets
+- Adding the ability to take a picture through the app, rather than requiring an image upload
+- Increasing performance in poor lighting